chroma-x/php-qr-code-suite/README.md

 ## Exception handling

-PHP Google Geocoder provides different exceptions provided by the PHP Common Exceptions project for proper handling.
+PHP QR Code Suite provides different exceptions provided by the PHP Common Exceptions project for proper handling.
 You can find more information about [PHP Common Exceptions at Github](https://github.com/markenwerk/php-common-exceptions).

 ---